 I absolutely love broccoli.
 LOVE.
 Growing up it was one of the vegetables I ate pretty happily.
-I actually really enjoy it steamed, but if you haven’t tried it roasted, get on that ASAP!
-My husband couldn’t hate broccoli anymore than he does.
-He might eat it before he’d eat olives (we’re avid about our olive disgust), but I’m not willing to bet money on it!
-Anyway, this broccoli pasta is so good, I’ll just be eating the whole batch myself!
+I actually really enjoy it steamed, but if you haven’t tried roasted broccoli, get on that ASAP!
+Anyway, this vegan broccoli pasta is so good, I can’t decide my favorite to eat this winter vegetable!

 How to Make Cashew Sauce

 Though this sauce looks creamy, it’s actually made from cashews, so it’s plant-based.
 I love the nutty flavor of cashews, so making a sauce from these tasty nuts is a no brainer for me!

 The cashew sauce is actually quite easy to make – you just need to soak the cashews for at least two hours before you whip up this dish.